What if someone else's trademark is in your way and that it isn't actively used anymore?

-Let's say you file a trademark, and you get a response from the trademark's office that your trademark is confusingly similar with somebody else's trademark or if you do a trademark search, and you see that there is another trademark that's similar to yours, and you're wondering, "Is there is anything that can be done to get that other trademark off the register so that it no longer poses a threat?"
+Let's say you file a trademark, and you get a response from the trademark's office that your trademark is confusingly similar to somebody else's trademark, or if you do a trademark search, and you see that there is another trademark that's similar to yours, and you're wondering, "Is there is anything that can be done to get that other trademark off the register so that it no longer poses a threat?"
 Yes, there is.
-There is this process called "trademark cancellation proceedings" that exists in both Canada and U.S. that allows you to request the trademark's office to inquire with the owner of that other trademark to see if they're still around.
+There is this process called "trademark cancellation proceedings" that exists in both Canada and the U.S. that allows you to request the trademark's office to inquire with the owner of that other trademark to see if they're still around.
 To see if they're still using the trademark.
-If they can't prove that in the end of the day, the trademark's office will do what they call "clearing the dead wood", and they will remove that other trademark registration from the register.
+If they can't prove that at the end of the day, the trademark's office will do what they call "clearing the dead wood", and they will remove that other trademark registration from the register.

 In Canada, the request to cancel somebody else's trademark can be filed by anybody.
 It doesn't have to be the trademark owner.
-Usually if a law firm or a trademarking company is handling those things for trademark applicants, it will be the firm that would file that cancellation request in its own name, in order to protect the identity of their client, because the last thing you want to do is attract the other side's attention to your own trademark application.
-In Canada you can easily do that.
+Usually, if a law firm or a trademarking company is handling those things for trademark applicants, it will be the firm that would file that cancellation request in its own name, in order to protect the identity of their client, because the last thing you want to do is attract the other side's attention to your own trademark application.
+In Canada, you can easily do that.

 In the U.S., in order to file a petition for cancellation, you have to actually be the trademark holder who believes that the other trademark is damaging to your own trademark rights.
 So in Canada, all you have to do is ask the trademark's office to issue a notice to the other trademark holder and say, "Please prove that you're still around.
 Please prove that you're still using the trademark."
 In the U.S., you have to explain to them why you believe it's a good idea for the trademark's office to make that request.
 So you have to prove that you have a genuine interest in killing that other trademark.